 I get really steamed when people tell me that I must be good at math because I love it so.
 This is not the case.
-If you had talked to any of my previous math teachers they would tell you different.
-I was always the slowest person in class to understand new concepts.
+If you had talked to any of my previous math teachers they would tell you differently.
+I was always the slowest person in the class to understand new concepts.

 I remember telling my mother that I passed AP Calculus.
 The first thing she said to me, “We must have taken home the wrong child from the hospital.”
 This is another myth about loving math.
 That I have some superior mathematical ability because of genetics.
 This is also not the case.
 I flunked mathematics in fourth grade.
 Much of my progress came from grit, determination, and the experience of pleasure.

 What I want to talk about today is how being the worst at mathematics may make you the best student.

 When I was a child, my parents did not censor the books I read or the films I watched.
 My mother was always attracted to New Age spirituality and would take me to the “Psychic Eye Bookshop” in San Diego.
 Through this shop I discovered Buddhism for the first time as a young girl (still a big influence.)
 Later, I studied Buddhism academically as a religious study minor at UC Irvine.

 Pema Chödrön, a Buddhist nun and author, tells the story of the worst horse in her book The Wisdom of No Escape

 In one of the Buddha’s Discourses, he talks about the four kinds of horses; the excellent horse, the good horse, the poor horse, and the really bad horse.
 The excellent horse, according to the sutra, moves before the whip even touches its back; just the shadow of the whip or the slightest sound from the driver is enough to make the horse move.
 The good horse runs at the lightest touch of the whip on its back.
 The poor horse doesn’t go until it feels pain, and the very bad horse doesn’t budge until the pain penetrates the marrow of its bones.